 A term that is impossible to escape these days is “blockchain.”
 Like the term Bitcoin, blockchain is all over the news.
 The term blockchain has taken on celebrity status in most industries.
 What’s interesting is that while the term is everywhere, most people have no idea what it means.
 Clearly, blockchain is important.
 But why?

 are credited with giving birth to the idea of the blockchain.
 In 1991, the two men released their whitepaper on creating a cryptographically secured chain of blocks.
-In 2008, Nakamoto released his Bitcoin whitepaper that considered their work.
+Nakamoto was clearly influenced by their work.
 Bitcoin was the first commercially recognized product that incorporated the use of a blockchain.

-Blockchain is the technology that Bitcoin uses to store transactions securely.
 Contrary to popular belief, blockchain is not Bitcoin but Bitcoin is blockchain.
-While Bitcoin is blockchain’s most significant implementation, blockchain can be used for much more than cryptocurrency.
-In fact, many argue that it is blockchain – not Bitcoin – is the greater innovation.
+While Bitcoin is blockchain’s most significant implementation to-date, blockchain can be used for much more than cryptocurrency.
+In fact, many argue that it is blockchain – not Bitcoin – that is the greater innovation.

 The Bitcoin model was designed to generate new Bitcoins over time as transactions are conducted.
 The process is called “mining.”
 In order for Bitcoin transactions to be validated and entered in the public Bitcoin record (blockchain), the transactions undergo a series of computations that are performed by computers (nodes) around the world.